Creating a New Model#

 Modify existing models

-Disable models that are no longer required
+Disable models no longer required

-Step 3: Training procedure#
+Step 3: Training Procedure#

 7 |

-Click Enable Model to activate this model.
+Click Enable Model to enable this model.
 The model is now active and ready to be configured. |

 8 |

-Click Grab Train Image to capture a photo of the reference component positioned on the FlexiBowl Warning The reference component must remain fixed in that position throughout the entire application creation process. |
+Click Grab Train Image to take a picture of the reference component we have placed on the FlexiBowl® Warning The reference component must remain stationary at that point throughout the application creation process |

 9 |

-Move the ROI box so that it fully frames the component |
+Move the ROI box to fully frame the component |

 10 |

-The origin defines point (0,0) of the model coordinate system. |
+The origin defines the (0,0) point of the model coordinate system. |

 11 |

-Use a MEDIUM value, 0.4-0.6, when:
+Use a HIGH value (0.4-0.6) when:

-Use a VERY HIGH value, 0.7-0.9, when:
+Use a VERY HIGH value (0.7-0.9) when:

 |